top of page

 Privacy Policy & Affiliate Links

-Writer's pictureJenn & Leon
+Writer's picture: Jenn & LeonJenn & Leon

-Within moments of hitting the streets, at midday we might add, we were soaked, laughing so hard and generally just feeling fantastic!
+Within moments of hitting the streets, at midday we might add, we were soaked, laughing so hard and generally just feeling fantastic.
 Everyone is in the moment of celebration and the atmosphere is so cool (literally).
 In 33 degree temperatures we have to say being splashed (or drenched in most cases) is most refreshing but be alert, a lot of the times water comes out of nowhere!

-Please note that some of the links in this post are affiliate links, and at no additional cost to you, we may earn a commission if you make a purchase through these links.
-Tap here for further information.
+Please note that some of the links in this post are affiliate links.
+At no additional cost to you, we may earn a commission if you make a purchase through these links, which helps support our blog and keeps it free to use.
+Tap here for more information.

 What is the Songkran Festival?